jotahws/travel-expensor/README.md

 # travel-expensor
-A tool to help you organize your expenses while travelling
+A tool to help you organize and split your expenses while travelling